Eyelid Lift | Upper Blepharoplasty

-The goal with the upper eyelid lift is to remove excess upper eyelid skin and reposition muscle and fat to give the most natural result.
+The goal of our Salt Lake City eyelid lift procedure is to remove excess upper eyelid skin and reposition muscle and fat to give the most natural result.
 Dr. Eftekhari makes the incision in the crease of the upper eyelid, which makes the incision virtually invisible.
 Excess skin is removed, fat repositioned or removed, and the underlying muscle tissue tightened.

 How should I prepare for upper eyelid lift surgery?

-Upper lid lift surgery is minor surgery, so there isn’t a whole lot you need to do to prepare for this procedure.
-You’ll need to stop taking any blood thinners, anti-inflammatory medication, and most supplements for one week prior to your surgery with Dr. Eftekhari, as these can worsen bruising.
+Upper lid lift surgery is minor surgery, so there is little needed to prepare for this procedure.
+You’ll need to stop taking blood thinners, anti-inflammatory medication, and most supplements for one week prior to your surgery with Dr. Eftekhari because these can worsen bruising.
 If you smoke, you’ll need to stop for at least two weeks prior to and following your procedure, as smoking inhibits wound healing.